tkesselring/LatticeBoltzmannModel/README.md

 Use build.bat in order to build the solution without Visual studio.

 **Note:**
-The Nuget packages are installed using [paket](https://github.com/fsprojects/Paket).
+The nuget packages are installed using [Paket](https://github.com/fsprojects/Paket).

+For the GPU implementation Alea GPU form [QuantAlea](http://quantalea.com/) is used.
+You can get a ( Community licence for free)[http://quantalea.com/licensing/], it allows you to execute your code on NVidias GeForce GPUs.

+Literature:

+ - (A Practical Introduction to the Lattice Boltzmann Method)[http://www.ndsu.edu/fileadmin/physics.ndsu.edu/Wagner/LBbook.pdf]
+ - Collistion terms for different Lattices: (Lattice boltzmann simulations of softmatter systems)[http://www.che.ufl.edu/ladd/publications/aps_07.pdf]